- Accessible parking

 For vehicles under 8.2 feet: 20 disability parking spots are located in the Senate Office Building for no cost.
 Coming from Rice Street on Sherburne Ave., take a right onto Capitol Blvd. and then another right into the parking garage.
 The door will automatically open when you approach it.
-Take the elevator to access the tunnel system and follow signs to the Capitol.
+Take the elevator to access the tunnel system and follow signs to the capitol.

 The distance from the parking elevator to the Capitol elevators is 425 feet, or approximately 1 1/3 city blocks.
 There are benches throughout the tunnel.
 Tunnel is open during capitol hours.

 For vehicles exceeding 8.2ft: Use the bus cut-out on Cedar Ave. for dropoff.

 Drop off and pick up on Cedar St (east of capitol) and Martin Luther King Jr. Blvd.
 The ground floor entrance (under front steps) is wheelchair accessible.
 Drop off location is 400 feet, or approximately 1 1/4 city blocks, from ground floor entrance.

 - Seating along the tour/path